 New view of dinosaurs could radically reshape their family tree

-The dinosaur family tree may need to be radically rewritten - and even uprooted and replanted elsewhere, a new analysis of about 75 different species shows.
-The findings, published in the journal Nature , hint that dinosaurs may have originated in the northern hemisphere rather than the southern, and could upend an understanding of dinosaur evolution that has gone largely unchallenged for some 130 years.
+The published findings hint that dinosaurs might have originated in the northern hemisphere rather than the southern, and could upend an understanding of dinosaur evolution that has gone largely unchallenged for some 130 years.
+Dinosaurs have largely been grouped either into "bird-hipped" dinosaurs such as Ornithischia, a group that includes Kulindadromeus zabaikalicus, above, and the "reptile-hipped" Saurischia, which includes Tyrannosaurus rex and all birds.

 Add your comments below